-Feet, whether tucked inside a blanket or just moving around, looks like great play toys.
+Feet, whether tucked inside a blanket or just moving around, look like great play toys.
 The constant wiggling and sudden movement of your toes are pretty entertaining.

 Even better, when we move our feet away from the sandpapery feel of the cat’s tongue, a cat may see this as a further invitation for play.

-Therefore, in a way, a cat licking your toes might signal they’re bored to get your attention or simply invite you for playtime.
+Therefore, in a way, a cat licking your toes might signal they’re bored, get your attention, or simply invite you for playtime.

 Should I Let My Cat Lick My Toes?

-Licking is one of the significant ways cats express themselves and usually has no ill-intent.
+Licking is one of the most significant ways cats express themselves and usually has no ill intent.

 In fact, it comes from a place of affection, and in some cases, it may even signal distress, making it easier to know whether your cat is ill or something.

-Usually, the pain comes from the back-facing barbs on your cat’s tongue, known as “papillae (3).”
+Usually, the pain comes from the back-facing barbs on your cat’s tongue, known as papillae.
 Papillae consist of the same material as your cat’s claws, hence the sandpapery feeling.

-The barbs are crucial for grooming, as they remove the dirt and debris from your cat’s coat.
+The barbs are crucial for grooming, as they remove dirt and debris from your cat’s coat.